-Click here to download the University's Assurance of Compliance with Public Health Service (PHS) Policy on Humane Care and Use of Laboratory Animals.
-This document was reviewed and approved by the Office of Laboratory Animal Welfare (OLAW) through January 31, 2020.
+You can download the University's Assurance of Compliance with Public Health Service (PHS) Policy on Humane Care and Use of Laboratory Animals.
+This document was reviewed and approved by the Office of Laboratory Animal Welfare (OLAW) through January 31, 2024.

 Animal Welfare Act

 Links to the Animal Welfare Act, various amendments and related documents as well as the Animal Welfare Regulations.
 Oversight is by Animal Care, USDA.
 The regulations will never qualify as exciting reading, but this is the primary document that addresses use of animals in research.
 For the purposes of these regulations, the following definition of an animal applies (see the regs):

 Animal means any live or dead dog, cat, nonhuman primate, guinea pig, hamster, rabbit, or any other warmblooded animal, which is being used, or is intended for use for research, teaching, testing, experimentation, or exhibition purposes, or as a pet.
 This term excludes: Birds, rats of the genus Rattus and mice of the genus Mus bred for use in research, and horses not used for research purposes and other farm animals, such as, but not limited to livestock or poultry, used or intended for use as food or fiber, or livestock or poultry used or intended for use for improving animal nutrition, breeding, management, or production efficiency, or for improving the quality of food or fiber.